PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 .. versionadded:: 4.1.0
    The :ref:`setting-cpu-map` parameter can be used to pin worker threads to specific CPUs, in order to keep caches as warm as possible and optimize memory access on NUMA systems.

+.. versionadded:: 4.2.0
+   The :ref:`setting-distributor-threads` parameter can be used to run more than one distributor thread.

 Performance tips
 ----------------